Synobsys/synobsys.github.io/ODC-recipes/data-actions.md

 * TemplateEntityValidate - Performs the TemplateEntity record validation
 * TemplateEntityForgeUpdate - Forges the update of a record overwriting a previous update

+:warning: **WARNING** There is no Login server action.
+All background processes such as timers and bpt run without a session and user.
+The CheckRole actions inside the CRUD wrappers will fail!

 ### Utility Actions

 You may want to put these actions in a library for reuse.